 Adam A. Ainslie is a trial attorney at the firm’s South Pasadena office.
-Mr. Ainslie’s practice primarily focuses on public entity liability with an emphasis on constitutional right violations, dangerous conditions of public property, and labor and employment litigation.
-Mr. Ainslie also handles matters of general business litigation and professional liability including the representation of design professionals in complex multi-party litigation.
+Mr. Ainslie’s practice primarily focuses on public entity liability with an emphasis on constitutional right violations, dangerous conditions of public property, and catastrophic personal injuries and wrongful death.
+Mr. Ainslie also handles matters of general business litigation with respect to statutory commercial liability, and professional liability including the representation of design professionals in complex multi-party construction defect litigation.

-As part of his practice, Mr. Ainslie has represented public entities in litigating matters involving allegations of civil rights violations - including police excessive force, fabricated evidence, malicious prosecution, and inmate rights - as well as wrongful death and personal injury claims based on dangerous conditions and design defect allegations.
+As part of his practice, Mr. Ainslie has represented public entities and their employees in litigating matters involving allegations of dangerous roadway designs and maintenance, negligent emergency vehicle operation, police excessive force, false arrest, fabricated evidence, malicious prosecution, deliberate indifference to medical needs, and other civil rights issues.

 Mr. Ainslie is currently a member of several professional associations, including the Los Angeles County Bar Association, the American Bar Association and the Sports Lawyers Association.

 Mr. Ainslie received his Bachelors of Interdisciplinary Studies in Socio-Legal Studies and Ethics from Arizona State University in Tempe, Arizona and his Juris Doctor from Southwestern Law School in Los Angeles, California.